ViaEth/PayViaEth/README.rst

 Documentation for the `payviaeth` plugin is available in the `docs/` directory of the plugin repository.
 The documentation is written in reStructuredText and can be generated into HTML or PDF format using Sphinx.

+This plugin has the option to work with Etherscan's API.
+You can read the Etherscan API documentation here: https://docs.etherscan.io/

 Contributing
 ------------